Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Analogous results in Arakelov theory

-\end{enumerate} \end{Pro} Of course, the proposition can also be obtained by taking absolute values in the formulas of Theorem \ref{mainthm} and multiplying with the correct prefactors.
-But since the formulas for $\delta(X)$ has been known before, it shows how the proof of the theorem was motivated.
+\end{Proposition} Of course, the proposition can also be obtained by taking the norms in the formulas of Theorem~\ref{mainthm}.
+But since the formulas for $\delta(X)$ have been known before, it shows how the proof of the theorem was motivated.